Posted by Laura | December 14, 2016

 1. I will generally say yes to most commissions but when is up to me.

 Got a deadline?
 Ask.
-Sometimes the timing works.
+Sometimes the timing works and I’ll be looking to paint something exactly like what you want as a break from whatever else I’m working on.
 At the very least, I’ll give you an answer right away.
 For those who want something I’ve already done but has been sold, please see my Print and Reproduction Policy page.

-I do about 2 to 3 paintings a month but my small studio means that I only do one large (over 3′ wide or tall) at a time and those take a lot longer.
+I do about 2 to 3 paintings a month but my small studio means that I only do one large (over 3′ wide or tall) at a time.
 I have a To Do Queue that I try to keep up to date so you can see what I’m working on.

 By the way, my business is just me.
-I don’t have assistants or colleagues to pick up the slack when life is unpredictable.
+I don’t have assistants or colleagues to pick up the slack when life is unpredictable and, as you may have noticed, the 2020s have been *really* unpredictable.

 Everyone has a place or a view that means something to them.
 I can take that place or view and memorialize it in a happy, bright Saturday morning cartoon style.
-I tend to do views I’ve seen myself which lends itself to familiar landscapes but not always.
 I love a challenge, especially painting something different or personal or unusual.
-Not sure?
-Suggest a subject.
-Here is what I look for:

 How it works: